While the scope of board responsibility is defined in every state, there are common areas of jurisdiction. These include:

 - Developing rules and regulations for the administration of state programs.

-- 23 chief state school officers (CSSOs) are appointed by the state board of education;
+- 23 chief state school officers (CSSOs) are appointed by the state board of education (also Northern Marianas and Guam);

-- 17 CSSOs are appointed by the governor (or mayor in the case of Washington, DC);
+- 12 CSSOs are appointed by the governor (plus Washington, D.C. and Puerto Rico);

-- 2 are appointed by state boards and approved by the governor.
+- 3 are put forward by state boards and approved by the governor.

 How many state boards are elected, how many are appointed?

-- Mix of elected and appointed members: 3.
+- Mix of elected and appointed members: 4 (plus Guam).